eclipse-velocitas/velocitas-docs/content/en/docs/val/vehicle_service.md

 ## Motivation

-Vehicle services abstract complex behavior of the vehicle .
-They abstract the differences in electric and electronic architecture of vehicles from different brands and models to a common interface which is aligned to harmonized semantic model.
+Vehicle services abstract complex behavior of the vehicle.
+They abstract the differences in electric and electronic architecture of vehicles from different brands and models to a common interface, which is aligned to a harmonized semantic model.
 A _Vehicle App_ developer interacts with the vehicle abstraction layer components via the SDK.
-The SDK and the VAL components are aligned via the interface description which is derived from the semantic model.
+The SDK and the VAL components are aligned via the interface description, which is derived from the semantic model.

 ## Overview

-Following steps are needed to create vehicle service:
+Following steps are needed to create a vehicle service:

 - Define a service interface
 - Implement the service